I. Scar Treatment Methods

 |

-- Similar appearance to hypertrophic scars but grow beyond the original wound boundaries
+- Similar to hypertrophic scars but extend beyond the original wound.

-- Takes several months to over a year to develop
+- Develop over several months to more than a year.

 |